 “Through her unique way of working with clay, Rachel has developed a highly personal and creative signature within her work”.
 David Binns

 My work is about the clay; its pliable, immediate qualities.
 Like a photograph capturing a ‘frozen moment’ this material when fired fixes forever a gesture, an impression.
-All my work is hand built solid and the marks are created by impressing found objects, their origins occasionally hinted at.
+All my work is hand built and solid; the marks are created by impressing found objects, their origins occasionally hinted at.
+I cut, squeeze, pinch and hit the clay body to achieve the desired form.

-Working with heavily grogged stoneware enables me to work solid and in an architectural manner.
-My forms allude to the built environment but deliberately avoid explicit references.
-In pushing the material to its limits my wish is to explore three dimensional shapes while retaining a real sense of the qualities of clay.
-The clay is coloured when wet using various percentages of body stains and oxides.
+The forms allude to the built environment and to human interventions within the natural landscape but deliberately avoid explicit references.
+Living in the North of England, the sculptural qualities of the landscape find their way into my work.
+In pushing the material to its limits my wish is to explore three dimensional shapes and movement while retaining a real sense of the qualities of clay.
+The heavily grogged stoneware is coloured when wet using small percentages of body stains and oxide, then fired over several days in an electric kiln.

 “Rachel Grimshaw, whose tactile, squashed and manipulated block-like forms stood out because of her sensitive understanding of detail within a deceptively simple shape” Alex McErlain review in Ceramic Review.